oernster/EDColonizationAsst/ARCHITECTURE.md

   - Subscribes to one or more systems.
   - Receives update messages whenever the backend’s file watcher processes new journal events and notifies the WebSocket layer.

-- State is centralized in the `colonizationStore` in [`frontend/src/stores/colonizationStore.ts`](frontend/src/stores/colonizationStore.ts:1):
+- Colonization state is centralized in the `colonizationStore` in [`frontend/src/stores/colonizationStore.ts`](frontend/src/stores/colonizationStore.ts:1):

   - Stores the current system selection, latest `SystemColonizationData` for that system, commodity aggregates, loading/error states, etc.
   - Exposes actions to update system selection, handle incoming WebSocket messages, and refresh REST data.

+- Fleet carrier state is managed separately in the `carrierStore` in [`frontend/src/stores/carrierStore.ts`](frontend/src/stores/carrierStore.ts:27):

+  - Loads the current docked carrier identity and state via `/api/carriers/current` and `/api/carriers/current/state`.
+  - Loads the commander's own carriers via `/api/carriers/mine`.
+  - Exposes loading and error flags used by the Fleet carriers UI.

 ### 3.4 Key components (frontend)